BaharAghababaei/Machine_learning/README.md

+📚 **Machine Learning**

-Welcome to my Machine-learning project repository.
+Welcome to my Machine Learning repository.
 This project implements a deep learning model using PyTorch to predict the benefits of ride-sharing in terms of cost savings.
 The model is trained on a dataset containing the coordinates of two passengers and the shared-ride value, allowing it to estimate how much cost is saved when they share a trip.

-Cross-validation is performed to optimize hyperparameters.

-Prediction errors are analyzed using scatter plots and histograms.
+🔗 Ride-Sharing Benefit Prediction

+📄 Python Implementation (Jupyter Notebook) → View Notebook Python notebook demonstrating the development of the predictive model, including data preprocessing, model architecture definition, hyperparameter tuning, evaluation, and visualization of results.